Ming-DeMers/Cornnect/design-plan/design-journey.md

 > How will your audience access this website?
 From a narrow (phone) or wide (laptop) device?
 > Justify your decision.
 (1 sentence)

-On a narrow phone screen
+On a wide screen

-- This is the most common device that people use, and it is the most convenient for Cornellians to use.
+- This site is inspired by old-schools sites, which would've been accessed by desktops.

 ### Persona (Milestone 1)
 > Use the goals you identified above to develop a persona of your site's audience.